mikejgillespie/aws-incident-response-playbooks/jupyter/README.md

 ```

 ### Configuring The Jupyter Lab Server
-Once the notebook server is running and you are logged into JupyterLab, you can drag and drop the `configure-notebook-server.ipynb`  and `jupyter_aws_sso.py` files into the file explorer on the left side.

 Double click on the configure-notebook-server.ipynb and follow the instructions.
 This setup only needs to be done one time.